Rickveg/HabitTracker/README.md

 # Happy Habit Tracker App

-A fully functional habit tracker app to manage your recurrent habits and improve your lifestyle
+A fully functional habit tracker app to manage your recurrent habits and improve your lifestyle.

 ## 1. Introduction
 This project is the outcome of a university assignment having the purpose to build a simple app following an OOP approach.